rheamall/Customer-Data-Analysis/README.md

 # Customer Data Analysis

-Scraped and analysed customer review data using a large language model (LLM) to uncover findings for British Airways.
-Developed predictive machine learning models, achieving a prediction accuracy of 85.1%, to discover factors that influence buying behaviour.
+Summary: I scraped and analysed customer review data using a large language model (LLM) to uncover findings for British Airways.
+Then, I developed predictive machine learning models, achieving a prediction accuracy of 85.1%, to discover factors that influence buying behaviour.

 ### Objectives